seym45/lineFollowingRobot/README.md

 >#### Precautions !!!
-> DON'T connect the battery, Just now.
-Wait a bit.
+> DON'T connect the battery, right now.
-> NEVER EVER CONNECT with wrong polarity(ground with live or vice versa)
+> `NEVER EVER CONNECT` wires with wrong polarity(ground with live or vice versa)

 #### 1. Making the Body
     - Shape the body